ibmresilient/resilient-community-apps/fn_resilient_ml/doc/help.md

 ## Usage

 ### Build a NLP model
-From a terminal of the integration server, make sure app.config has been created properly.
+From a command line window of the integration server, make sure app.config has been created properly.
 Then
 ```
 res-ml build_nlp